fran-scala/qosf-c5-task2/README.md

 ## Encodings

 ### Angle encoding
 [Angle embedding](https://pennylane.readthedocs.io/en/stable/code/api/pennylane.AngleEmbedding.html) encodes *N* features into the rotation angles of *n* qubits, where *N ≤ n*.
 In general, if there are fewer features than rotations, the remaining rotation gates are not applied.
 In the case considered, we use for 4 qubits to encode the four features.
-We renormalize the features so as to have values in *(0 , 2 pi]*
+We renormalize the features so as to have values in *(0 , 2 pi]*.

 The rotations can be chosen as either *RX, RY* or *RZ* gates.